adamtow/inspector/documentation.md

 >Note: Converting a list to a dictionary may take some time for large lists.

+When using the Quick Look, Copy to Clipboard, and Share Actions alongside a set value for List Pagination, the entire list will be used with the action instead of the page slice you are viewing.

 <span id="returning" class="section-header"></span>
 ## Returning Object
-Tap Continue to return the modified object back to the calling shortcut.
+Tap **Continue** to return the modified object back to the calling shortcut.
 Lists that had been converted to a dictionaries will be transformed back to a list prior to being returned.

 <span id="revert" class="section-header"></span>
 ## Reverting Object